CDLUC3/dash/user-guide.md

 ## Finding Data

+_You do not need to log into Dash to search, browse, or download data._

 1. Go to the Dash home page of your choosing (see list above)
 2. Do one of the following:
    * Click "Search Data" to browse all